-- (b) if in the case of any person on board the aircraft he has reasonable grounds to believe as mentioned in paragraph (b) of subsection (2), may deliver that person - (i) in Brunei Darussalam, to a police officer or immigration officer; or - (ii) in any other country which is a Convention country, to a person having functions corresponding to the functions in Brunei Darussalam of a police office or an immigration officer.

-- (6) The commander of an aircraft - - (a) if he disembarks any person in pursuance of paragraph (a) of subsection (5), in the case of a Brunei-controlled aircraft, in any country or, in the case of any other aircraft, in Brunei Darussalam, shall report the fact of, and the reasons for, that disembarkation to- - (i) a competent authority of the country of disembarkation; and - (ii) the nearest diplomatic or consular office of the country of nationality of that person; - (b) if he intends to deliver any person in accordance with paragraph (b) of subsection (5) in Brunei Darussalam, in the case of a Brunei-controlled aircraft, in any other country which is a Convention country, shall before or as soon as reasonably practicable after landing give notification of his intention and of the reasons therefor - (i) where the country in question is Brunei Darussalam, to a police officer or immigration officer or, in the case of any other country, to a person having functions corresponding to the functions in Brunei Darussalam of a police officer or an immigration officer; and - (ii) to the nearest diplomatic or consular office of the country of nationality of that person, and any commander of an aircraft who without reasonable cause fails to comply with the requirements of this subsection is guilty of an offence and liable on conviction to a fine not exceeding ten thousand dollars.
+- (b) if in the case of any person on board the aircraft he has reasonable grounds to believe as mentioned in subsection (2)(b), may deliver that person in - (i) Brunei Darussalam, to a police officer or immigration officer; or - (ii) any other country which is a Convention country, to a person having functions corresponding to the functions in Brunei Darussalam of a police officer or an immigration officer. - (6) The commander of an aircraft - - (a) if he disembarks any person in pursuance of subsection (5)(a), in the case of a Brunei-controlled aircraft, in any country or, in the case of any other aircraft, in Brunei Darussalam, shall report the fact of, and the reasons for, that disembarkation to - (i) a competent authority of the country of disembarkation; and - (ii) the nearest diplomatic or consular office of the country of nationality of that person; - (b) if he intends to deliver any person in accordance with subsection (5)(b) in Brunei Darussalam, in the case of a Brunei-controlled aircraft, in any other country which is a Convention country, shall before or as soon as reasonably practicable after landing give notification of his intention and of the reasons therefor- - (i) where the country in question is Brunei Darussalam, to a police officer or immigration officer or, in the case of any other country, to a person having functions corresponding to the functions in Brunei Darussalam of a police officer or an immigration officer; and - (ii) to the nearest diplomatic or consular office of the country of nationality of that person, and any commander of an aircraft who without reasonable cause fails to comply with the requirements of this subsection is guilty of an offence and liable on conviction to a fine not exceeding \$10,000.